A History of Medicinal Mushrooms

 Trametes veriscolor, so named for its wide variety of colors, and also known as turkey tail, is one of the most common mushrooms in North American woods.
 It is the active extract in Krestin, whose sales topped $500 million in Japan as an anti-cancer drug.
 The chief ingredient of Krestin is PSK, or polysaccharide K, the anticancer agent most commonly prescribed to Japanese cancer patients who have had a tumor removed and are undergoing radiation or chemotherapy.
 Although not approved yet as a cancer drug in the US, turkey tail products are available as supplements.

 The polysaccarides from Hericium erinaceus (lion’s mane mushroom) in combination with polysaccarides from other substances made lymphocytes proliferate at two to three times the ordinary rate and reduce tumor weights by shrinking them or stopping their growth.
 An interesting side to this mushroom appears to be its ability to produce a protein called nerve growth factor; (this protein develops and maintains sensory neurons).
 The compounds in hericium help regenerate nerve tissue in the brain and are being researched in the treatment and prevention of Alzheimer’s disease.
+In other words, mushrooms are used for brain health.

 The health benefits of Shiitake were discovered in Japan in the 1960’s.
 The country undertook epidemiological studies to chart the incidences of disease and discovered two remote districts where cancer was nearly unheard of.
 Ultimately this was attributed to the mushrooms that the inhabitants grew and ate as a primary industry.
 Japan accounts for 80% of worldwide shiitake production.
 This flavorful mushroom delights the palate and is loaded with nutrients.
 In 1969, the pharmaceutical Lentinan was extracted from shiitake and is now the third most widely prescribed anticancer drug in the world.